akashjborah97/Covid-Protocol-Detection-System/README.md

 3. face_detector folder contains .caffemodel that detects faces

 4. vedio_detection_of_mask.ipynb file uses opencv to access the camera to recognise faces and detect if the person is wearing a mask or not

+5. face_detection.avi file is a vedio file which shows how the model performs.